FergusDonnan/PyROA/README.md

 ## Changes

 ### v3.2.1
- - Changed the priors in A and B expressed in units of RMS and mean to the MAD and mean.
+ - Changed the priors in A and B expressed in units of RMS and mean to the MAD and median.
 This should better handle lightcurves with lots of outliers when setting up the priors for A and B.

 ### v3.2.0
  - The effective number of parameters when delay_dist=True now only uses the driving lightcurve.
 This has a small effect but with this change, the number of parameters only depends on the smoothness of the driving lightcurve and not the width of the delay distributions